-Why You Should Always Get Uninsured Motorist Coverage
+Why You Should Always Get Uninsured Motorist Coverage in Florida?

 When you get car insurance, you may be considering savings.
 That is quite understandable given today’s economy, and the rising prices of goods and cars.
 You may ask your insurance agent for “the minimum,” to save money but by doing that, you could be missing out on a vital part of insurance coverage for your car: Uninsured Motorist (UM) coverage.

 All over South Florida roads, there are drivers that are driving without insurance.
 What happens if one of them causes an accident, which injures you?
 Yes, you can sue them individually, but that is a time-consuming process, and it is likely if they didn’t have money for insurance, they wouldn’t have money to satisfy any personal injury verdict entered against them.

 What about so-called “phantom drivers?”
 These are drivers that may cause accidents but then drive away from the scene of the accident.
 They may be drivers that weren’t even in the accident, but caused it, such as a driver that swerves in front of traffic, causing cars to collide, but then drives off, or a car that drops a large object in the road, but drives away.
 These drivers will likely never be found, but they are liable for causing the accident.

 Enter Your UM Coverage

 What do you do?
 You can’t sue a driver that can never be identified or located.